Walkspace is a collective of writers and artists in the West Midlands who are intrigued by walking in all its forms.

 - Walkspace at the 4WCOP

-Walkspace are currently a collective of four, but we're very keen to expand.
+Walkspace are currently a collective of between three and six, depending how you count, but we're very keen to expand.
 If you're organising a walk or have written something about walking that you think would fit here, drop us a line!